dalofeco/VideoClassifier/README.md

 1. Clone the repository to your local machine.
 2. Copy the training video frames onto the `VideoExpertSystem/Models/tf_files-v{1.0}/rnn/dataset` directory.
-3. Open a Python 3 interactive shell on the `VideoExpertSystem` directory.
-4. Run `from Trainer import RNNTrainer` to import the RNNTrainer class.
-5. Run `trainer = RNNTrainer({labels}{model_version})` with the appropriate parameters to initialize an instance of the trainer.
-6. Run `trainer.autoTrain()` to start the entire data processing and training process.
+3. Run the `Trainer.py` script using the `rnn` option followed by your model version number.
+Ex: `python Trainer.py rnn 1.0`
+4. The script will start pre-processing the data, and then initiate the training process, saving your model under `tf_files-v{1.0}/rnn-model/lstm-model`.

 **Note**: The training process may take extremely long time periods depending on the size of your dataset.
-It is recommended to run on powerful machines with an optimized version of TensorFlow.
+It is recommended to run on powerful machines, preferrably using NVIDIA GPUs with an optimized version of TensorFlow.